cwi-dis/cwi-pcl-codec/README.md

   (where this file README.md was distributed), and type:
   (PATCH=$PWD/PCLConfig-Ubuntu16.04.patch;cd /;sudo patch -p1 < $PATCH)

-* Start 'cmake-gui', specify the directory where this file is located in 'Where is the source code', another empty directory 'Where to build the binaries', and select 'Unix Makefiles' in the 'CMakeSetup' pop-up window.
+* Start 'cmake-gui (>= 3.10)', specify the directory where this file is located in 'Where is the source code', another empty directory 'Where to build the binaries', and select 'Unix Makefiles' in the 'CMakeSetup' pop-up window.
 Click(tap) 'Configure', and 'Generate'.